professorkalim/stats22-23/Lab 3 Plots From Data.md

   select(title, votes, rating)
 ```

-How do you explain this difference?

 ## Arranging

-You might also have been frustrated that when we looked at the top 10 movies by rating that they weren't ordered by rating (what kind of a top 10 list is that!).
+You might also have been frustrated that when we looked at the top 10 movies by rating that they weren't ordered by rating (what kind of a top 10 list is that!?).
 We can fix this using arrange:

 ```r
 movies %>%